 HAL_I2C_Mem_Write(I2C_HandleTypeDef *hi2c, uint16_t DevAddress, uint16_t MemAddress, uint16_t MemAddSize, uint8_t *pData, uint16_t Size, uint32_t Timeout); HAL_I2C_Mem_Read(I2C_HandleTypeDef *hi2c, uint16_t DevAddress, uint16_t MemAddress, uint16_t MemAddSize, uint8_t *pData, uint16_t Size, uint32_t Timeout);

 Since I don’t have any I2C memory chip with me, we’ll first explore group 1 functions with two following examples.

 a.
 HDC1080 Temperature and Humidity sensor

-You can take a look at the tutorial video below where I did pretty much all the explanation for this sensor and how to connect and read data from it through I2C connection.
+You can take a look at the tutorial video below where I did pretty much all the explanations for this sensor and how to connect and read data from it through an I2C connection.

 And this is the code I used in the video:

 - Variables declaration:

 /* Private variables ---------------------------------------------------------*/ unsigned char buffer; unsigned int rawT, rawH; float Temperature; float Humidity; /* USER CODE END PV */

 sprintf(buf,"BRIGHTNESS LEVEL:%i",i++); /* USER CODE BEGIN 2 */ //Config the HDC1080 to perform acquisition separately HAL_Delay(15); buffer=0x02; //Pointer buffer =0; //MSB byte buffer=0; //LSB byte HAL_I2C_Master_Transmit(&hi2c1,0x40<<1,buffer,3,100); /* USER CODE END 2 */